 Advanced or continued training in the use of computer-based accounting and analytical software, spreadsheet preparation software, and budgeting tools may be helpful for project controllers.
 Coursework or hands-on training in project management may also be a plus.

 Salary Info and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that the employment of financial managers, such as project controllers, will grow by approximately seven percent between 2014 and 2024.
-The median annual salary of all financial managers, according to the BLS, was reported as $117,990 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projects that the employment of financial managers, such as project controllers, will grow by approximately 15 percent between 2019 and 2029.
+The median annual salary of all financial managers, according to the BLS, was reported as $134,180 in May 2020.